 Step 4: You can move around on the map by clicking the large arrows top left – or by holding the mouse button and dragging the map left, right, up, down.

-Step 5: As an alternative to searching by a code – you can type in the name of the property.
+Step 5: As an alternative to searching by a code – you can type in the name of the property – or an address.
 Try for example Sarpebakken which is a neighbouring farm to the one shown in the main photo.
 There may be many properties with the same name in Norway – and you will often get a list of options listing the available properties, showing the municipality number and name – and the county name.

 Please note: many properties are listed with variations of local dialect, and it can sometimes be a bit difficult finding the property this way.
 Example: a farm in Meldal, Sør-Trøndelag, is in many records called Lundahagen – but in the property map it is listed as Lundahåggån, which is the name in the local dialect.